GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 - Tooling is being developed around the new Reporting API (v1).
   {% endBanner %}

-Note: only Chrome and Edge support the API v0, and this won't change.

-### Migration steps if you already have reporting functionality with v0
+### Migration steps if you have non-CSP reporting with the `Report-To` header (v0)

+{% Aside %}
+Because only Chrome and Edge support the Reporting API v0, you don't need to monitor usage for other browsers during your migration to v1.
+{% endAside %}

 If you already have reporting functionality, your goal in this migration is to not lose reports you used to get with v0.

 1. **Step 1 (do now)**: Use both headers: `Report-To` (v0) and `Reporting-Endpoints` (v1).

-   With this, you get reports for newer Chrome and Edge clients (93+) thanks to `Reporting-Endpoints` (v1).
-You get reports from older Chrome and Edge clients (up to 91) thanks to `Report-To` (v0).
+   With this, you get reports for newer Chrome and Edge clients thanks to `Reporting-Endpoints` (v1).
+You get reports from older Chrome and Edge clients thanks to `Report-To` (v0).
 Browser instances that support `Reporting-Endpoints` will use `Reporting-Endpoints`, and instances that don't will fallback to `Report-To`.
    The request and report format is the same for v0 and v1.

-2. **Step 2 (do now):** Set the `Reporting-Endpoints` header on all responses that might generate reports.
+2. **Step 2 (do now):** Ensure that the `Reporting-Endpoints` header is set on all responses that might generate reports.

-   With v0, you could set reporting endpoints on some responses only, and other documents on that origin would use this "ambient" endpoint.
+   With v0, you could set reporting endpoints on some responses only, and other documents (pages) on that origin would use this "ambient" endpoint.
-   With v1, because of the difference in scoping, you'll need to set the `Reporting-Endpoints` header on all responses that might generate reports.
+   With v1, because of the difference in scoping, you need to set the `Reporting-Endpoints` header on all responses that might generate reports.

-3. **Step 3 (start later):** Once all or most of your users have updated to later Chrome installs (93 and later), adapt your headers.
+3. **Step 3 (start later):** Once all or most of your users have updated to later Chrome or Edge installs (93 and later), remove **Report-To** (v0) and keep only `Reporting-Endpoints`.

-   - If you don't need Network Error Logging reports, remove **Report-To** (v0).
+   One exception: if you do need Network Error Logging reports, keep **Report-To** until a new mechanim is in place for Network Error Logging.

+### Migration steps if you have CSP reporting

+1. **Step 1 (do now)**: If you haven't added it yet, `report-to` alongside `report-uri`.
+   Browsers that support only `report-uri` (Firefox) will use `report-uri`, and browsers that also support `report-to`(Chrome, Edge) will use `report-to`.

+2. **Step 2 (do now)**: To specify the named endpoints you'll use in `report-to`, use both headers `Report-To` and `Reporting-Endpoints`.
-   - If you do need Network Error Logging reports, keep **Report-To** during this transition phase, in order to get reports from older Chrome clients.
+   This ensures that you get reports from both older and newer Chrome and Edge clients.

+3. **Step 3 (start later):** Once all or most of your users have updated to later Chrome or Edge installs (93 and later), remove **Report-To** (v0) and keep only `Reporting-Endpoints`.
+Keep `report-uri` so you still get reports for browsers that only support it.

-### If you're adding reporting functionality for the first time
+### If you're adding reporting for the first time

 If you're adding reporting functionality to your codebase now, use only the new `Reporting-Endpoints` header (v1).

-**There’s one exception to this**: if you need Network Error Logging, use `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
+**There's one exception to this**: if you need Network Error Logging, use `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
 A new mechanism for Network Error Logging will be developed⏤until that's available, the Reporting API v0 should be used.
 If you need Network Error Logging **alongside** other report types, use **both** `Report-To` (v0) and `Reporting-Endpoints` (v1). v0 gives you Network Error Logging and v1 gives you reports of all other types.

 See an example in the [cookbook](/#migration-cookbook).